8by8-org/8-by-8-challenge/README.md

 Values for Supabase variables will be displayed in the terminal after running either `npm run supabase-dev:start` or `npm run supabase-test:start`.
 These values will be the same for both commands, and will be the same each time you run these commands.

-Add the following secrets to your Github repository:

-- TEST_TURNSTILE_SITE_KEY
-- TURNSTILE_SECRET_KEY
-- NEXT_PUBLIC_SUPABASE_URL
-- NEXT_PUBLIC_SUPABASE_ANON_KEY
-- SUPABASE_SERVICE_ROLE_KEY

-The value of each secret should be the same as the value you added to your .env file for the corresponding environment variable.
-Adding these will enable our test workflow to successfully run.

 ## Contributing

 New engineers should review [CONTRIBUTING.md](https://github.com/8by8-org/8by8-challenge/blob/development/CONTRIBUTING.md) for details about the recommended workflow and tools.